Suraj1127/linear_system_solver_II/README.md

 This python program takes input as coefficient matrix A and vector b and then returns the solution of the linear system as sum of null space of A and particular solution of the linear system.

 Instructions:

 Run linear_system.py and then enter the inputs as required.
-The program would print the solution of the system as the sum of null space of A and particular of the linear system.
+The program would print the solution of the system as the sum of null space of A and particular solution of the linear system.

 Learn more about this algorithm below.